Take 5: Month 1- The Kitchen

 My last item was such a help when I was first learning how to cook.
 I wanted to make sure I was cooking recipes that weren’t likely to fail and didn’t call for any ingredients I’d never heard of.
 The Taste of Home Cookbook is on its third edition now and each cookbook comes with a 1 year subscription to Taste of Home magazine.

-I have many more items that would make the honorable mentions list but that would drag on even longer than all these did.
+I have many more items such as this cuckoo rice cooker that would make the honorable mentions list but that would drag on even longer than all these did.
 Like I said, most of my most beloved kitchen items came to me as gifts over the years.
 Some smart people shared their wisdom with me in gift form so I try to pass along the same knowledge to those around me.
 I usually do it in gift form but I don’t quite have the cashflow to buy all of you an item.
 Do you have any items that you couldn’t live without in your kitchen?
 I’d love to know what I’m missing.

 Pin ItOrganizing Your Cabinets